Mary Ritchie FCPA, FCA

 Mary has also been very active at the governance level in the public sector, where she has served as Chair of the Audit Committee or Senior Advisor for: Canada Pension Plan Investment Board, Atomic Energy of Canada Ltd., Department of National Resources Canada, and the Privy Council of Canada.

 In addition to Fellowship, Mary has received a number of other awards and accolades in recognition of her contributions.
-These include the Queen Elizabeth II’s Platinum Jubilee Medal (Alberta), the University of Alberta’s Alumni Honor Award, and the YWCA Tribute to Women Award for Community Service.
+These include the Queen Elizabeth II’s Platinum Jubilee Medal (Alberta), the University of Alberta’s Alumni Honour Award, and the YWCA Tribute to Women Award for Community Service.

 Beyond these achievements, Mary is widely respected as a mentor and role model—particularly for women seeking leadership roles in finance, governance, and entrepreneurship.
 Her dedication to developing future leaders, combined with her willingness to share her experience generously, has enriched her community and strengthened the professional capacity of countless individuals.